 What Do They Call French Toast in France?

 As kids, we would joke about French toast.
 We'd ask if it was simply known as toast in France?
 The answer obviously is no. In France it's known as pain perdu.French toast isn't necessarily French either, and is known by many different names across Europe.
 It's known as eggy bread, Spanish toast, gypsy toast and even German toast.

 It's simply slices of bread that are soaked in beaten eggs, then fried.
 Day old bread is better to use than fresh bread, as it will soak up more egg without falling apart.
 You can use any bread, sometimes I use an Italian bread.
 But it tastes best using sliced Brioche bread, light and fluffy, great for soaking up the egg to make French Toast.
 Brioche has a high butter and egg content, which complements this recipe perfectly.

 You can sprinkle with cinnamon sugar when serving Eggnog French Toast, but I prefer maple syrup and fresh whipped cream.
 Some people add cinnamon to the whipped cream, but I think that's cinnamon overload.
 A sweetened whipped cream balances out rich flavor of this holiday breakfast treat.

-- 5 eggs
+- 6 eggs

-- 1½ cups eggnog
+- 1 ½ cups eggnog

-- 1 loaf of Pane di Casa bread
+- 1 loaf of Brioche bread

 - 2-3 teaspoons butter

 - Whisk together the eggs, nutmeg and eggnog until combined.